-Europe is on fire with an array of brilliant television programs — a fire fueled by its writers.
+Europe is on fire with an array of brilliant television programmes — a fire fuelled by its writers.
 Serial Eyes is a key ingredient in developing the showrunners who will dominate the future.

-Serial Eyes is a unique programme that fits the needs on one hand to teach European screenwriters and producers the more industrialized way of working creatively and on the other hand responds to the European TV landscape’s growing need for diversified, yet global thinking talent.
+Serial Eyes is a unique programme, responding on the one hand to the need to teach European screenwriters and producers a more systematic mode of working creatively and on the other hand meeting European TV broadcasters’ growing demand for diversified talent with a global mindset.

 Klaus Zimmermann, Producer (Transporters: The Series, Borgia, Trapped)

-Serial Eyes is utterly unique, providing a crucial bridge between the best working methods in Europe and in Hollywood.
-It gives working writers and producers the tools they need to learn how to better collaborate and deliver world-class drama series.
+Serial Eyes is utterly unique, providing a crucial bridge between the best working methods in Europe and Hollywood.
+It gives working writers and producers the tools they need to learn how to collaborate more effectively and deliver world-class drama series.
 I’m very excited to be a part of the program.

 Frank Spotnitz, Showrunner (The Man in The High Castle, Ransom, Medici: Masters of Florence)

-With several drama series winning the Emmy and with growing international attention, including later series such as The Killing and Borgen, the Danish way of creating TV series seems to be in focus.
-Among the reasons for our success is the simple fact that for a decade Denmark has worked the American way, understanding the importance of the writer and the writer’s room.
-Serial Eyes is the first European educational program which benefits from that understanding, exploring the role of the ‘showrunner’ as well as introducing the specific methods and processes for creating TV series.
+Having notched up several Emmy-winning drama series, including The Killing and Borgen, and attracting growing international attention, the Danish way of creating TV series is in the spotlight.
+One of the reasons for our success is the simple fact that for a decade Denmark has worked the American way, understanding the importance of the writer and the writers’ room.
+Serial Eyes is the first European educational program that benefits from that understanding, exploring the role of the ‘showrunner’ as well as introducing the specific methods and processes for creating TV series.

 Sven Clausen, Emmy-winning Producer and TV Consultant

-Serial Eyes has been amazing to me: I learned from the best, I met other talents in my age which I would never have met otherwise and with whom I still work.
-Once back in Italy after the programme, I had a priceless calling card and now I’m working on several TV series for the most important broadcasters in Italy and I’m developing my projects with production companies from France and Germany.
+Serial Eyes has been amazing for me: I learned from the best, I met other talents in my age group who I would never have met otherwise and with whom I still work.
+When I returned to Italy after the programme, I had a priceless calling card and now I’m working on several TV series for the most important broadcasters in Italy and I’m developing my projects with production companies from France and Germany.
 Trust me: none of this would have been possible without Serial Eyes.

 Davide Serino, alumnus 2016/2017